Sustainability Strategy and ESG Model

 (Milan Buenos Aires, Padua, Bologna, Parma and Vicenza)

-Number of BREEAM (Building Research Establishment Environmental Assessment Method) certified offices
+Number of BREEAM (Building Research Establishment Environmental Assessment Method) certified offices1 headquarter in France

 [1] The figure includes 0.38 GW related to the acquisition of 3 photovoltaic plants in the United States (agreement signed in December 2023 with the closing in February 2024).